+ Are you accepting new TMS patients?

 The active TMS therapy lasts 20 minutes per session, however the overall length of each visit/appointment varies.
 The first treatment session usually lasts 60-90 minutes and subsequent TMS treatment sessions typically last 30-45 minutes.
 Treatment protocols vary, but our standard depression treatment is 5 sessions per week (Monday-Friday) for 6 weeks, then 3 sessions in week 7, 2 sessions in week 8 and a single, final session in week 9.

 The side effects of TMS typically are minimal and include possible scalp discomfort or headache during the first few treatments.
-Rare side effects include seizure (less than 5 of 1000 patients), however having a history of seizure is not a contraindication to TMS therapy.
+Rare side effects include seizure (seizure risk with TMS is comparable to that of many antidepressant medications), however having a history of seizure is not a contraindication to TMS therapy.

 Most patients whose depression improves with TMS are still doing well a year later.
 For patients whose depression returns, TMS is again likely to be effective.

-Transcranial magnetic stimulation (TMS) is a highly effective outpatient therapy for treatment-resistant depression with rates of full remission in 50% of patients and significant improvement in 75% of patients who have completed 36 sessions.
-It has minimal side effects.
-You can drive yourself to your appointment and, after your treatment, you can drive back to work or other activities.
+Transcranial magnetic stimulation (TMS) is a highly effective outpatient therapy for treatment-resistant depression.
+It typically involves 36 treatment sessions.
+It has minimal side effects and you are awake during treatment.
+You can drive yourself to your appointment and, after your TMS treatment, you can drive back to work or other activities.

 Electroconvulsive Therapy (ECT) is a highly effective treatment for severe depression that is performed in the hospital under general anesthesia.
 It typically involves 10 to 20 treatments and utilizes an electrical current to induce a generalized seizure in the brain.
 ECT is more expensive than TMS.
 Common side effects of ECT include temporary memory loss and confusion, and some patients have a degree of permanent memory loss.
 Patients cannot drive or return to work on the day of the procedure.